 Then it's time to sprinkle!
-You can use dried natural dye powders, dehydrated extracts, eucalyptus leaves, flower petals - experimentation is key here.
-We love to use marigold flowers as they give a deep golden color while also imparting a distinctive petal mark onto the fabric.
+In our kit we provide butterfly pea and marigold flowers, mangosteen, turmeric and sappanwood powders but you can experiment with anything - other dyes, dehydrated extracts, eucalyptus leaves, flower petals, etc. We love to use marigold flowers as they give a deep golden color while also imparting a distinctive petal mark onto the fabric.

 There are no rules here at all.
 Dyes can touch each other and blend to create color combinations.
 Personally we love to go overboard and put loads of powder everywhere for bright saturated hues, but you can go minimal with just a few dashes.
 It's a good idea to not forget the edges of the fabric here and make sure you sprinkle them too.

 With this method the dyes will bleed through multiple folds of the fabric, creating abstract mirrored effects.
 However if you would like to maintain a more defined composition just place a layer of plastic wrap over the piece once you've finished sprinkling it.
-This will stop the dyes from bleeding through and your design will not be too crazy.
-Important note - if you go this route and if your fabric has a right/wrong side then please make sure you've applied the dyes on the right side.
-How do you tell which side is the right one?
-Usually it's the side that's more shiny.
-But if you're not using a layer of plastic wrap to block your design off from bleeding through to the back then there's no need to worry about that.
+This will stop the dyes from bleeding through the back side of the fabric and your design will not be too crazy.

 Once you've applied the dyes it's time to compress the fabric into a tight bundle.
 As long as the bundle can be made tight any way is OK.
 Rolling from corner to corner, across the fabric, folding it origami-style, etc, are all viable ways.